-Norman Noble is one of the few companies that provide all elements of nitinol manufacturing, including micromachining, shape-setting, and a proprietary automated electropolishing of nitinol.
-We produce nitinol products for our customers from wire, ribbon, strip, sheet, tubing or bar nitinol with custom designed and manufactured fixtures and optimal heat treat parameters.
+Norman Noble is a single source supplier that provides all elements of nitinol implant manufacturing, including: design for manufacturing, micromachining, nitinol shape-setting, and a proprietary automated electropolishing of nitinol.
+We produce nitinol implant products for our customers from wire, ribbon, strip, sheet, tubing or bar nitinol with custom designed and manufactured fixtures and optimal heat treat parameters.

-The combination of our experience and advanced machining technologies makes Norman Noble the best source for micro precision machining of your newest nitinol product designs.
+The combination of our experience and advanced nitinol implant machining technologies makes Norman Noble the best source for micro precision machining of your newest nitinol medical device designs.

 Facts at a Glance: